Thanks for dropping in!

 7) I wish I spoke German.

 8).
 I have taken mushrooms twice and while on them had enough clarity to make some very important decisions.
-1). that I could have a baby and it wouldn’t ruin my life, 2). made a plan and timeline to make said baby happen, and 3). our (anonymous) sperm donor (this did later change however.)
+1). that we could have a baby and it wouldn’t ruin my life, 2). made a plan and timeline to make said baby happen, and 3). chose our (anonymous) sperm donor (this did later change however.)

 9) I had a breast reduction and yet was able to fully breastfeed the Babylady for the 1st 6-months and then continued with some supplementation for a total of a year.
 This is really nothing short of a miracle.
 No this does not make me believe in a god.
 It makes me believe in the power of a great surgeon.
 If I ever am financially solvent again, I will have another reduction.
 I want a small B cup.
 No bigger.
 It is excessive and unnecessary.